• An official website of the United States governmentHere's how you know

 Frequently Asked Questions

-The Integrated Intake Team reviews the requirements against the current programs on the VA network and those outside as well.
-The input used to provide a play recommendation, not a specific solution, is derived from several repositories: Software as a Service (SaaS)/Platform as a Service (PaaS) Marketplace, Commercial Off-the-Shelf (COTS) products available, and Low Code/No Code (LC/NC) options.
-There is not one consolidated list available to choose play recommendations from.
+The Integrated Intake Team reviews the requirements against the current programs on the VA network and those outside.
+The input used to provide a play recommendation, not a specific solution, is derived from several repositories: the Software as a Service (SaaS)/Platform as a Service (PaaS) Marketplace, Commercial Off-the-Shelf (COTS) products available, and Low Code/No Code (LC/NC) options.
+There is not one consolidated list available from which to choose play recommendations.

-SPM’s goal is to streamline the intake process for all requests to a single point of entry.
+SPM’s goal is to streamline the intake process for all requests to a single entry point.
 We are working through the details to provide that consolidated, single front door; however, we have not reached that level of maturity and are focused on new Software Requests only for now.
-As we continue to fold in the additional IT services, we will provide updates to the process as additional services become available through ServiceNow.
+As we continue to fold in the additional IT services, we will update the process as additional services become available through ServiceNow.

 Rather than replacing SPM teams for delivering and managing products, the SWF model provides a framework that leverages SPM resources to deliver products using a standardized set of criteria, tools, teaming, processes, and metrics.
 The SWF strategy seeks to deliver better, faster, and safer software by aligning each SWF to a key play decision and ensuring that the delivery modality is optimized to the user’s needs.
 SPM teams work within the SWF Model to deliver and manage these products.